Copyright © Rogue Amoeba Software, Inc. All rights reserved.

 A fully configured channel mapping

-In this setup, audio from the physical microphone's audio will be heard on channels 1 & 2, while iTunes audio will be heard on channels 3 and 4.
+In this setup, audio from the physical microphone's audio will be heard on channels 1 & 2, while Music audio will be heard on channels 3 and 4.
 Custom setups like this make it easy to record audio to distinct tracks, just based on the channels selected in your recording application.

 To remove a channel pair from your virtual device, click on it in the editor to highlight it, then click the Delete button in the bottom bar or select Delete from the Edit menu.